Education Access and Equity

 We provide training for teachers, school boards, and community education committees to promote equity, child protection, and learner-centered approaches.

-We envision a Turkana where every child—regardless of gender, location, or socio-economic background — has access to quality education that respects their culture and prepares them to thrive in a changing world.
+To ensure that every child regardless of gender, location, or socio-economic background has access to quality education that respects their culture and prepares them to thrive in a changing world.